hdShang/arxiv-daily/docs/cs-CL/2025-09-18/papers/250915211v1-whats-the-best-way-to-retrieve-slides-a-comparative-study-of-multimo.md

 ---
 layout: default
-title: What's the Best Way to Retrieve Slides?
-A Comparative Study of Multimodal, Caption-Based, and Hybrid Retrieval Techniques
+title: "What's the Best Way to Retrieve Slides?
+A Comparative Study of Multimodal, Caption-Based, and Hybrid Retrieval Techniques"
 ---

 # What's the Best Way to Retrieve Slides?
 A Comparative Study of Multimodal, Caption-Based, and Hybrid Retrieval Techniques